gadinge1/Game-Project-1/README.md

 Date	Goals

-Sun.
-01/23	Create GitHub repository.
+    -Sun.
+01/23: Create GitHub repository.
 Complete README.md.
-Tue.
-01/25	Create my HTML/CSS/JS files.
+    -Tue.
+01/25: Create my HTML/CSS/JS files.
 Start my basic layout.
-Thu.
-01/27	Create layouts and collect images that will be used for the game.
+    -Thu.
+01/27: Create layouts and collect images that will be used for the game.
-Sun.
-01/30	Start putting the codes for each files.
+    -Sun.
+01/30: Start putting the codes for each files.
 Complete everything.
-Tue.
-02/01	Do Post-MVP Plans
+    -Tue.
+02/01: Do Post-MVP Plans
-Thu.
-02/03	Deploy to GitHub Pages.
+    -Thu.
+02/03: Deploy to GitHub Pages.
 Submit completed project.
 Project presentations.